 SDARL was formed in 1999 and is dedicated to identifying and developing leaders in agriculture and rural communities.
 This unique program is designed to provide leadership training to rural residents from farming, ranching, agri-industry, and agricultural

 organizations.
-The goal is to assist program participants in gaining the vision, knowledge, confidence, and commitment necessary to assume leadership roles in South Dakota’s agricultural industry.
+The goal is to assist program participants in gaining the vision, knowledge, confidence, and commitment necessary to assume leadership roles in South Dakota’s agricultural industry and communities.

-To ensure that the South Dakota rural and agricultural communities can keep pace with the rate of change, it is imperative that we continue to supply informed, decisive, communicative spokespersons to represent our industry and communities, keeping the public factually informed, as policies are constructed and decisions are made.
-To address these needs, SDARL provides an intensive study and training experience for future agricultural leaders of South Dakota.
+To ensure that the South Dakota rural and agricultural communities can keep pace with the rate of change, it is imperative that we continue to supply informed, decisive, and communicative spokespersons to represent our industry and communities - keeping the public factually informed as policies are constructed and decisions are made.
+To address these needs, SDARL provides an intensive study and training experience for future agricultural and rural leaders of South Dakota.

 Class Structure / Seminars